-15.1.
-If you conduct research, you must act with integrity.
+- 15.1.
+If you conduct research, you must act with integrity. - 15.2.

-15.2.
 You must not act in a way that constitutes misconduct in research.
-Misconduct in research is fabrication, falsification, plagiarism, failure to meet legal, ethical and professional obligations, misrepresentation, impersonation, or any other practices that seriously deviate from those that are commonly accepted within academic or scientific communities for proposing, conducting, or reporting research.

-15.3.
-Honest error or honest differences in the interpretation or judgement of data does not constitute misconduct in research.
+Misconduct in research is fabrication, falsification, plagiarism, misrepresentation, impersonation, or any other practices that seriously deviate from those that are commonly accepted within academic or scientific communities for proposing, conducting, or reporting research. - 15.3.
+Honest error or honest differences in the interpretation or judgment of data does not constitute misconduct in research. - 15.4.

-15.4.
 You must comply with the University Research Ethics Policy.
-Failure to do will be investigated as potential misconduct in research.
+Failure to do will be investigated as potential misconduct in research. - 15.5.

-15.5.
 You must comply with the University Research Data Management Policy.
-Failure to do so will be investigated as potential misconduct in research.
+Failure to do so will be investigated as potential misconduct in research. - 15.6.

-15.6.
 Allegations of research misconduct shall be dealt with under the University's Procedure for Dealing with Allegations of Misconduct in Research.